 - Foam insulation can be used to avoid halogenated flame retardants found in many types of fiberglass insulation.
 It must be properly installed to avoid mold formation.

 Formaldehyde is found in all sorts of products, from laminates to glues to wood products.
 Formaldehyde is often used as a binding agent in fiberglass insulation.

 - Again, foam insulation is one way to avoid chemicals found in fiberglass insulation.

 - Some fiberglass insulation brands use acrylic or rapidly renewable materials as a binding agent instead of formaldehyde.

 - Recycled cotton insulation is another option.
 All of these alternatives are similarly priced to standard insulation.

 Chloroprene is a synthetic rubber in water seals, gaskets, and geomembranes.
 Chlorinated polyethylene and chlorosulfonated polyethylene are found in geomembranes, roof membranes, and electrical sheaths and connections.
 Mercury is found in various types of light bulbs and lead can be present in paint, solders, or roofing.
 Look out for these and other red list chemicals on product labels.
 To be absolutely sure to avoid a certain chemical, some people choose to make their own building materials, sealants, or paints from ingredients like clay, oils, milk protein, and water, but these products do not necessarily perform exactly the same as commercially manufactured ones.
-Product directories (such as Declare, Green Depot, or Pharos) that emphasize ingredient transparency may be helpful in selecting red list alternatives.
+Product directories (such as Declare or Red2Green) that emphasize ingredient transparency may be helpful in selecting red list alternatives.